Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 # Kali Linux Virtual Machine

 Note Kali linux is not required.
-Any linux system with ext4 support and root permissions should work.
+Any linux system with ext4 support and sudo or root permissions should work.

 [Kali As A Pre Made Virtual Machine](https://www.kali.org/docs/virtualization/import-premade-virtualbox/)